Where to Stay in Helsinki First Time: 8 Best Areas

 With so many live music venues in the neighborhood, like Urho Kekkosen katu, or Rock and Roll Street, Kamppi is also the heart of the Finnish music scene.
 It’s also home of many record companies and festival headquarters.

-Stay in Kamppi if you want a party all night, shopping and sightseeing during the day; you want a central area;
+Stay in Kamppi if you are first-timers; you want a party all night, shopping and sightseeing during the day; you want a central area;

 FIND MORE HOTELS IN KAMPPI